anhgelus/golatt/README.md

 - `assets`

 Static files are not compiled files by you like images, fonts or whatever.
-These are usally placed in the folder `public` and are available with the prefix `/static/`.
+These are usually placed in the folder `public` and are available with the prefix `/static/`.
 You can generate the URL of the file `public/foo/bar.jpg` with `.GetStaticPath foo/bar.jpg` inside your templates.

 Assets files are compiled files by you like css (from scss, less), javascript or whatever.